 - Consistency with DSC Design Standards

-- Adequacy of Design Deliverables (Content and Format)
+- Adequacy and completeness of Design Deliverables (Content and Format)

 - Integration of programmatic requirements